supunlakmal/hooks/docs/useControlledRerenderState.md

 ## How it Works

-The `useControlledRerenderState` hook uses the `useState` hook internally to manage a state variable (`shouldRerender`).
-This state variable is toggled each time the hook is invoked.
-The component re-renders when the `shouldRerender` changes its value, which only occurs when the `condition` changes.
+The `useControlledRerenderState` hook uses the `useState` hook internally to manage a state variable (`shouldRerender` or equivalent internal state).
+This internal state variable is updated whenever the `condition` parameter passed to the hook changes.
+By updating an internal state, the hook forces the component using it to re-render when the `condition` changes.
+The `triggerRerender` function returned by the hook also allows for manually triggering this state update (and thus a re-render) independent of the `condition` parameter.